ClapeyronThermo/Clapeyron.jl/docs/src/eos/activity.md

 There are two alternatives on the definition of an activity model:

-- Defining an excess Gibbs energy function
+- Defining an excess Gibbs energy function.
-- Defining an activity coefficient function
+- Defining an activity coefficient function.

 those two can be converted between one form to another via: